-Built by King Mindon between 1857 and 1859 and inherited by King Thibaw before colonial times, Mandalay Palace was once famous for its jewel encrusted décor, grand meeting halls and the vast number of teak houses built to accommodate the king’s many wives.
-Today, the many wives are long gone, but a $10 contribution will grant you the privilege of walking around their teak houses and a small ...
+Built by King Mindon between 1857 and 1859 and inherited by King Thibaw before colonial times, Mandalay Palace was the last Burmese royal citadel to be built in ...
 Read more about Mandalay Palace .

-The only surviving original building from the Grand Palace is Shwenandaw Monastery (also known as the Golden Palace Monastery).
-The well-preserved all teak wood structure is covered in intricately carved figures from Buddhist mythology, and has become a valuable stop for those looking to absorb Mandalay's rich history.
-First built as part of the royal palace in Amarapura by King Mindon's ...
-Read more about Shwenandaw Kyaung Monastery ( Golden Palace Monastery ) .
+The only surviving original building from Mandalay's royal palace is Shwenandaw Monastery, which is also commonly known as the Golden Palace Monastery.
+The well-preserved, all-teak structure is covered in intricately carved figures from Buddhist mythology, and has become a valuable stop for those looking to absorb Mandalay's rich history.
+First built as part of the royal palace in Amarapura ...
+Read more about Shwenandaw Kyaung or Golden Palace Monastery .

-A 240-metre hill covered in spires and pagodas juts out into the sky northeast of the Grand Palace, offering an all-encompassing 360-degree viewpoint of Mandalay.
-Monks from all around the city join aspiring photographers and sunset visitors on top of Mandalay Hill every day, to watch the world change from day to night. ...
+A 240-metre hill covered in spires and pagodas juts out into the sky northeast of Mandalay Palace, offering an all-encompassing 360-degree viewpoint of the town and beyond.
+Monks from all around the city join photographers, worshippers, courting couples and sunset tourists on top of Mandalay Hill every ...
 Read more about Mandalay Hill .

-Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only had time for one sight while in Mandalay, it would have to be U Bein ...
+Traditional style, teak U Bein Bridge, stretching over scenic Taungthaman Lake, is one of Burma's most iconic sights.
+Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only have time for one in Mandalay, it would have to be ...
 Read more about U Bein Bridge .

-Known as the centre for many of Burma’s traditional artisan crafts—working in marble, stone, gold and teak wood, creating tapestries or making puppets, for instance—Mandalay’s workshops and showrooms display a huge variety of handmade artefacts.
-For a day of shopping and seeing how these items are created by the artists themselves, here is our list of the more impressive spaces to ...
+Known as a centre for many of Burma’s traditional artisan crafts—working in marble, stone, gold and teak wood, creating tapestries or making puppets, for instance—Mandalay’s workshops and showrooms display a huge variety of handmade artefacts.
+For a day of shopping and seeing how these items are created by the artists themselves, here is our list of the more impressive spaces to visit for ...
 Read more about Artisan workshops and showrooms .

-The once bustling city of Amarapura is the youngest among the ancient capital cities surrounding Mandalay, but even in its short life, it is home to iconic sights such as the tombs of King Bodawpaya, Shwezaga Paogda and the world's longest teak bridge: U Bein Bridge.
-Built by King Bodawpaya in 1783, the royal family resided at Amarapura for a mere 70 years before King Mindon dismantled the ...
+The once-bustling city of Amarapura is the youngest among the ancient capital cities surrounding Mandalay and is home to iconic sights such as the tombs of King Bodawpaya, Shwezaga Pagoda and the world's longest teak bridge: U ...
 Read more about Amarapura .

-Just southwest of Mandalay and across the Ayarwaddy River, white and gold pagodas decorate the hillsides of the ancient capital of Sagaing.
-Sometimes referred to as mini-Bagan, this city has long shed its political identity and is better known as an important religious site in Myanmar.
-Sagaing was first the capital of an independent Shan Kingdom from 1315-1364.
-It then became the Burmese ...
+Just southwest of Mandalay and across the Ayeyarwaddy River, white and gold pagodas decorate the hillsides of the ancient capital of Sagaing, sometimes referred to as mini-Bagan.
+Several hundred monasteries and nunneries dot these holy hills, home to some 6,000 monks and nuns. ...
 Read more about Sagaing .